-\begin{remark} To handle state and input constraints in the optimization process, we use the {\tt fmincon} function to ensure the feasibility of the approach, making it suitable for practical implementation.
-Building on this fact and Theorem~\ref{thm1}, we come up with the Re-MPC design for the discrete LTI system in~\eqref{eq1}, which is shown\footnote{The operator $[\cdot]_1$ excludes the first entry of the vector $[\cdot]$.} in Algorithm~\ref{alg1}.
-In contrast to traditional MPC~\cite{ref23}, Re-MPC adjusts the design matrix $H_{1}$ at each iteration based on the solution of the equation~\eqref{eq19}, thereby enhancing the optimization process in the predictive control. \end{remark}

-In Algorithm~\ref{alg1}, as the parameter $\mu$ tends to infinity, it effectively vanishes within the algorithm.
-This procedure ensures that the Re-MPC converges and remains stable at each time step, regardless of the value of $\mu$.
-The following section presents formal proof to support this claim.
+Building on this insight and Theorem~\ref{thm1}, we propose the Re-MPC design for the discrete LTI system in~\eqref{eq1}, summarized in Algorithm\footnote{The operator $[\cdot]_1$ outputs only the first entry of the vector $[\cdot]$.}~\ref{alg1}.
+In contrast to traditional MPC~\cite{ref23}, Re-MPC adjusts the design matrix $H_{1}$ at each iteration based on the solution of equation~\eqref{eq19}, thereby enhancing the optimization process in the predictive control.
+In our algorithm, as the parameter $\mu$ tends to infinity, it effectively vanishes within the algorithm.
+This procedure ensures that Re-MPC converges and remains stable at each time step, regardless of the value of $\mu$ (see the next section for proof).